umutamac/Game-Search/README.md

 This project is aimed at using Cheapshark's API to look at deals on digital games, and the API from The Cocktail DB API to suggest cocktails to go with game.
 The word user types to find deals are also stored using local storage and displayed for easy re-searching capability.

 Our MVP has following criteria:
-- Use at least 2 different server-side API's
+- Use at least 2 different server-side API's (Criteria Met)
-- Use css framework other than Bootstrap
+- Use css framework other than Bootstrap (Criteria Met)
-- No alerts, prompts, or confirm windows
+- No alerts, prompts, or confirm windows (Criteria Met)
-- Implement client-side storage to store persistent data
+- Implement client-side storage to store persistent data (Criteria Met)
-- Have a mobile-first UI
+- Have a mobile-first UI (Criteria Somewhat Met)

 ### Technologies Used
 * HTML, CSS, JS
 * jQuery